YamilEzequiel/plugins-rfid-ionic/README.md

 - 'tagFound': Emitted when a new tag is found during regular reading
 - 'filteredTagFound': Emitted when a target tag is found during filtered reading
 - 'tagFoundInventory': Emitted when a new tag is found using the inventory callback
-- 'keyEvent': Emitted when any key is pressed/released
+- 'keyEvent': Emitted when any key is pressed/released (all device keys)
 - 'initSuccess': Emitted when the reader is successfully initialized
 - 'initError': Emitted when there's an error during initialization
-- 'triggerPressed': Emitted when the trigger button is pressed
+- 'triggerPressed': Emitted when the trigger button is pressed (key codes 139, 280, 293)
-- 'triggerReleased': Emitted when the trigger button is released
+- 'triggerReleased': Emitted when the trigger button is released (key codes 139, 280, 293)
+- 'triggerAutoReset': Emitted when the trigger is auto-reset due to timeout
+- 'keyStateReset': Emitted when key state is manually reset

 Event Types:
 ```typescript